 What made you fall in love with music?

 My dad.
 When I was a little girl, we didn't have much in common.
 I was a kid and he was a quiet, no nonsense man.
 Most of our time together was spent riding around in his big Dodge, listening to country music.
 He didn't tolerate a lot, but he never complained when I would ask to listen to a George Strait song (Usually 'Run' or ‘Baby’s Gotten Good at Goodbye’) over and over and over again.
 No doubt, he is where my die-hard heart for Johnny Cash comes from.
-Because he was quiet on most drives, I learned to listen to the lyrics and care about what was being said.
+Because he was quiet on most drives, I learned to listen to the lyrics and relate to what was said.

 Best concert you have ever been to?

 What genre of music do you listen to the most?

-Country legends with some 90's country thrown in every now and then.
-Nothing better.
+Country legends with some 90's country thrown in every now and then is my favorite.

 Who’s your favorite artist/band?

 What drew you to NSAI?

 Music, specifically country music, has always been a huge part of my life, but the lyrics have always been the most important part for me.
 After graduating with a degree in social work and working as an advocate for domestic violence survivors for a few years, I realized that advocacy has a place in the songwriting industry as well.
 Who wouldn’t want to merge two of their passions into a career?